dgknca/vue-scroll-check/README.md

 </script>

 <style>
   /* Don't forget that!
-The root element must be scrollable. */ .list {
+The scrollAreaClass must be scrollable. */ .list {
     height: 500px;
     overflow: auto;